 How to Fix a Gap in Laminate Flooring

-A gap in laminate flooring shows up out of nowhere — one day your floor was tight, the next there’s a visible line between two planks.
+A gap in laminate flooring shows up out of nowhere, one day your floor was tight, the next there’s a visible line between two planks.
 Sometimes it’s seasonal expansion.
-Sometimes it’s the planks having shifted.
+Sometimes the planks have shifted.
 Sometimes it’s an installation defect that finally showed itself.
 The fix depends on the cause and the size of the gap, and most fixes are 15-minute jobs that don’t require removing planks.
-This guide walks through how to fix a gap in laminate flooring with three methods, so you can pick the right one for your situation.

 What You’ll Need